RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 But why were people separated from God?

-Like many books, there is a big story which runs through the Bible.
+Like many books, there is a big story that runs through the Bible.
 Some people call this the ‘salvation story’.
 The Bible begins with Genesis and the story of Adam and Eve.
 The famous story of the Garden of Eden, and how Adam and Eve were tempted to eat the forbidden fruit, lays out the key themes of God’s creation, sin and the fall:

 - God made a beautiful world.